-For convenience, we introduce the following concept; our terminology will be explained by Proposition 3.3.
+For convenience, we introduce the following concept; it is visualized by Figure 2, and our terminology will be explained by Proposition 3.3.

 Definition 3.1.
 A permutation $\pi \in S_n$ is called rectangular if it satisfies the following three properties.